-There are additional fees such as internal fees and expenses charged by mutual funds (i.e., 12b-1 distribution fees and management fees that are assessed within the mutual fund) and exchange-traded funds, third-party separate account manager fees, postage and handling, transfer taxes, SEC fees for sales of securities.
+There are additional fees such as internal fees and expenses charged by mutual funds (i.e., 12b-1 distribution fees and management fees that are assessed within the mutual fund) and exchange-traded funds, postage and handling, transfer taxes, and SEC fees for sales of securities.

 You will pay fees and costs whether you make or lose money on your investments.
 Fees and costs will reduce any amount of money you make on your investments over time.
 Please make sure you understand what fees and costs you are paying.
-You can find more information about our fees and costs under Item 5 of our Part 2A Brochure, available at Adviserinfo.sec.gov.
+You can find more information about our fees and costs under Items 5 and 6 of our Part 2A Brochure, available at Adviserinfo.sec.gov.